 You can obtain assistance and support from the Studentenwerk München (Munich Union) and the Deutscher Akademischer Austauschdienst (DAAD, German Academic Exchange Service).

-Health insurance is compulsory in the German health system.
-To enroll, you need to provide proof of health insurance or exemption from the obligation to have health insurance.
+Health insurance is obligatory in Germany.
+For this reason, you need to provide evidence of your health insurance or evidence of exemption from this requirement.

 7. How high are the costs of studying at the Munich School of Philosophy?
 Does the Munich School of Philosophy charge tuition fees?